 Client information contained in this form will be deemed designated as confidential commercial information in accordance with OPIC's Freedom of Information Act (FOIA) regulations (22 CFR 706), and will be treated as confidential commercial information to the extent permitted by applicable law.
 As a federal agency, OPIC may not collect, or sponsor the collection of, information unless it displays a valid OMB Control Number with an expiration date that has not expired.

 Paperwork Reduction Act Notice: This information is required to obtain benefits.
 The public reporting burden for this collection of information is estimated to average 2.4 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspects of this collection of information, including suggestions for reducing this burden, to Essie Bryant, Agency Clearance Officer, 1100 New York Ave., NW, Washington, DC, and Wendy Liberante, Regulatory Affairs, Office of Management and Budget, New Executive Office Building, Room 10202, Washington, D.C.
+Send comments regarding this burden estimate to Records Manager, Overseas Private Investment Corporation 1100 New York Ave., NW, Washington, DC 20527 and to the OPIC Desk Office at the Office of Information and Regulatory Affairs, Office of Management and Budget, New Executive Office Building, Room 10202, Washington, D.C.
 20503.

 I have read and agree to the terms and conditions listed above.